 Visit the McAfee Computer Virus Remover section where we look at stealth tools such as Stinger and GetSusp.

 Do you want to uninstall McAfee antivirus?
 There are circumstances where you might want to do this, e.g. you decide to use another antivirus package.

-Removing McAfee products appears to cause lots of home users problems.
-For various reasons the programs have not removed cleanly, causing your computer to become unstable.
+Removing McAfee products appears to cause many home users problems.
+For various reasons, the programs have not removed cleanly, causing your computer to become unstable.